mpanighetti/dnd5e-adventures/README.md

 _[Consent in Gaming](https://www.montecookgames.com/store/product/consent-in-gaming/)_ © 2019 Monte Cook Games LLC.

+_Candlekeep Mysteries_ © 2021 Wizards of the Coast LLC.

 _Mordenkainen Presents: Monsters of the Multiverse_ © 2022 Wizards of the Coast LLC.